U.S. companies facing worker shortage race to automate

 Watson said that he is now buying companies that are benefiting from the use of automation because they trade at much more attractive valuations than the companies that provide it, which he is steering clear of.

-FedEx Corp (FDX.N), for example, is investing in systems to both automate its shipping facilities and is testing robots that can handle some deliveries, he said.
-He is also buying shares of broker-dealer LPL Financial Holdings Inc (LPLA.O), which is automating more of its client-relations platform to increase efficiency, he said.
+FedEx Corp, for example, is investing in systems to both automate its shipping facilities and is testing robots that can handle some deliveries, he said.
+He is also buying shares of broker-dealer LPL Financial Holdings Inc, which is automating more of its client-relations platform to increase efficiency, he said.

 “You don’t need to get into the nitty gritty when it’s back-of-the-napkin obvious that these companies are saving money” through increased productivity, Watson said.

-The fastest-growing sectors of automation are in logistics and healthcare, said Jeremie Capron, head of research at ROBO Global, the company behind the $1.2-billion Robo Global Robotics & Automation ETF (ROBO.P).
+The fastest-growing sectors of automation are in logistics and healthcare, said Jeremie Capron, head of research at ROBO Global, the company behind the $1.2-billion Robo Global Robotics & Automation ETF.
 The firm’s ETF is up nearly 20% for the year to date, in line with the performance of the benchmark S&P 500 index.

-Capron sees the greatest opportunity in companies like Zebra Technologies Corp (ZBRA.O), which makes radio-frequency identification device readers and real-time location systems that are used in hospitals and e-commerce fulfillment centers, he said.
+Capron sees the greatest opportunity in companies like Zebra Technologies Corp, which makes radio-frequency identification device readers and real-time location systems that are used in hospitals and e-commerce fulfillment centers, he said.
 Shares of the company are up nearly 30% for the year to date.

 Declining costs and a new generation of smaller systems should continue to push revenue growth in the sector, he said.